-Trustee Services: Under the terms of the October 2002 Trust Indenture and the July 2008 Agreement of Resignation, Appointment and Acceptance, Huntington National Bank ("the Trustee"), acts as Trustee for the Trust Estate and, as such, holds investments, receives lease rental payments, maintains appropriate books and records to account for all funds established under the Trust Indenture, and conducts other transactions as directed by the Program Administrator.
+- 2. Trustee Services: Under the terms of the October 2002 Trust Indenture and the July 2008 Agreement of Resignation, Appointment and Acceptance, Huntington National Bank ("the Trustee"), acts as Trustee for the Trust Estate and, as such, holds investments, receives lease rental payments, maintains appropriate books and records to account for all funds established under the Trust Indenture, and conducts other transactions as directed by the Program Administrator.
 In return for the services provided by the Trustee, the Trust Estate pays an annual fee of \$4,000.
-This annual fee is a component of administrative and trustee fees in the accompanying statements of activities and changes in net assets.
+This annual fee is a component of administrative and trustee fees in the accompanying statements of activities and changes in net assets. - 3.
 Financial Advisor: Lawrenson Services, Inc. ("Lawrenson") performs certain financial computations with respect to the lease program pertaining to lease terms and payments.
-Lawrenson is compensated for these services by the Program Administrator out of its administrative fee.

-Credit Facility: The Funding Trust and U.S. Bank National Association ("US Bank") are party to an October 2002 Letter of Credit and Reimbursement Agreement ("the Agreement").
+The Trust Estate pays Lawrenson an annual fee of \$4,000.
+This fee is included in administrative and trustee fees in the accompanying Statements of Activities and Changes in Net Assets. - 4.
+Credit Facility: The Funding Trust and US Bank National Association ("US Bank") are party to an October 2002 Letter of Credit and Reimbursement Agreement ("the Agreement").
 Concurrent with the Agreement, US Bank issued an irrevocable transferable direct pay letter of credit in favor of the Funding Trust.
 The letter of credit is used by the Funding Trust to facilitate the redemption of the Bonds immediately prior to their remarketing (see Bond Remarketing in Note B).
 The initial term of the Credit Facility expired in October 2005.
 The Credit Facility automatically extends for periods of three years beyond the October 2005 expiration date unless ninety days prior to the expiration date US Bank notifies the Trustee that US Bank does not intend to extend the date.
-As of June 30, 2009, the expiration date has been extended to October 2011.
+As of June 30, 2010, the expiration date has been extended to October 2011.
 In no case shall any such renewal or extension extend the termination date beyond October 2032.
-At June 30, 2009 and 2008, the available balance on the letter of credit is \$40,591,781.
-As of June 30, 2009 and 2008 there is no balance outstanding on the letter of credit.
+At June 30, 2010 and 2009, the available balance on the letter of credit is \$32,970,674 and \$40,591,781.
+As of June 30, 2010 and 2009 there is no balance outstanding on the letter of credit.